tom-mi/python-mkp/README.md

 })
 ```

-Create a directory structure as follows:
+and a directory structure similar to this:

 ```text
 ├── agents/